real2two/scuffed_rooms/README.md

         */
         disableDupes: 0 // default: 0 | 0 = false.
 1 = true.
 2 = rename.
     },

+    // Pre-join connection handler for protocols.
+    extraProtocols: 1, // Amount of extra protocols used.
+    protocolPreJoin: protocols => { // Handle the protocols.
+        const extra = protocols.shift();

+        if (extra === "test") { // If the first argument of the protocol is "test", disallow the connection from continuing. return false;
+        } else { // Let the user join.
+            return true;
+        }
+    },

     // Connection handler.
     onConnect: ws => {